NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems

-{\em An important aspect of NTN design is reliance on the GNSS capabilities in a UE.} To close a radio link with a satellite, a UE must calculate the relative speed and RTT of the service link, for timing and Doppler resolution.
+{\em An important aspect of NTN design is reliance on the GNSS capabilities of a UE.} To close a radio link with a satellite, a UE must calculate the relative speed and RTT of the service link, for timing and Doppler resolution.
 This can be done by acquiring the satellite ephemeris at the gNB and broadcasting it as system information, and the estimate of UE location.
-It is evident from this discussion, unlike TN, UE location resolution is a central component of NTN access.
+Evidently, unlike TN, UE location resolution is a central component of NTN access.
 Hence, GNSS capability is mandatory for NTN access, and UEs without GNSS are out of the scope of 5G NTN.
-As we will discuss in the sequel, this sets the stage for a new set of design problems where UEs without GNSS can be localized using standalone RAT-dependent methods and hence can connect to NTN.
+As we will discuss further, this sets the stage for a new set of design problems where UEs without GNSS can be localized using standalone RAT-dependent methods and hence can connect to NTN.